Single Vector

 fruit_list fruit_list

-Ensure the number of rows of the matrices to be joined matches when performing a column bind and the number of columns matches when performing a row bind.
+To prevent error when combining column-wise ensure the number of rows of the matrices to be joined are equal and the number of columns are equal when combining row-wise.

 rbind(fruit_list, c("avocado", "pear", "lemon"))